An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Faceted Navigation Recommendations

-This may be the single thing separating the top sites from the pack.
-The top sites utilize faceted navigation brilliantly.
+Utilizing faceted navigation brilliantly may be the single thing separating the top sites from the pack.
 Only pages that align with search volume are offered to be indexed and all of the key On-Page elements mentioned above update to the long-tail target.

-• Work with your e-commerce platform to find the right way to implement as many of them have a solution for faceted navigation.
+• Work with your e-commerce platform to find the right way to implement faceted navigation.

-• You can also review 3rd party tools such as Searchdex, YourAmigo, and Bloomreach to learn more about their offerings to help create this setup on your site and provide a great long-tail search experience for your searchers.
+• Review third party tools such as Searchdex, YourAmigo, and Bloomreach to learn more about their offerings to help create this setup on your site and provide a great long-tail search experience for your searchers.

 Common Mistakes with Faceted Navigation